codio/tutorial_nodeschool_functionaljs/annotations.md

     nums.slice(1, 2) // [2]

 ###Conditions
-- Do not use the `function` keyword :D
+- Do not use the `function` keyword

 ###Hints
 - This is absolutely a one liner.